Gaotrees/caffe-doc/Install-Caffe-on-AWS-(Ubuntu,-CUDA-7,-cuDNN).md

 ### Overview

-By the end of this tutorial, you will have successfully installed CUDA 7 and cuDNNv2 working with Caffe on AWS using a g2.2xlarge or g2.8xlarge instance.
+By the end of this tutorial, you will have successfully installed CUDA 7 and cuDNNv2 working with Caffe on AWS using a g2.2xlarge or g2.8xlarge instance using Ubuntu 14.04.

 This guide was tested in May 2015.